realwya/journal-prompts-plugin/README.md

 ## How to Use

 1. Install and enable the plugin in Obsidian.
 2. A default prompts library called "Journal Prompts Lirary" will be created.
+The prompts list is from a [reddit post](https://www.reddit.com/r/Journaling/comments/r7bsmz/long_list_of_journal_prompts/).
 You can modify it by yourself.
-Every line of text in that file will be treated as a prompt.
+Every line of texts in that file will be treated as a prompt.
-3. Open the Journal Prompts modal using the command palette or the ribbon icon.
+3. Open the Journal Prompts modal using the command "Get Journal Prompt" or the ribbon icon.
 4. Click the "Refresh" button to generate a new random prompt.
 5. Click the "Insert" button to add the displayed prompt to your note:
     - If a note is currently open, the prompt will be inserted at the cursor position.